 Unfortunately you will lose out when your deposit has to be converted as often the rate given to you by the site you are using won’t be comparative to the best rate on the market at that time.
 There isn’t much you can do about this.
 If you want to bet online then you’re going to have to accept that you will lose a small sum when you deposit and withdraw in the conversion.
 This being said most sites won’t rip you off here they’ll just charge enough of a lower rate to cover their own costs.

 Another thing to note is the free bets available at online gambling sites often change depending on the currency you use to deposit so be sure to check this out before you fund your account.
-If you look at my Betvictor review for example you’ll see they offer a £40 bonus to customers.
-It would be no good offering a 40 Rupee free bet to customers as it’s just no where near the same offer.
+If you look at my Betvictor review for example you’ll see they offer a bonus (Bet £5 get £30 to customers.
+It would be no good offering an equivalent Rupee free bet to customers as it’s just no where near the same offer.

 You are going to find that your deposit options change vastly based on what currency you want to use at your selected site.
 Again there’s nothing you can do about this and you’ll even find that deposit options change on a site by site basis as well as a currency by currency basis.